ogauthe/frostspin/README.md

 A Symmetric Tensor library for lattice spin systems at finite temperature.

 ## Symmetries
-froSTspin incorporates both abelian and non-abelian symmetries.
+frostspin incorporates both abelian and non-abelian symmetries.
 It features a unified interface to interact with a SymmetricTensor, irrespective of the specific symmetry group ruling it.

-Currently, froSTspin supports the following symmetry groups:
+Currently, frostspin supports the following symmetry groups:
 - Z<sub>2</sub>
 - U(1)
 - O(2)
 - SU(2)

 ## Algorithms
-froSTspin includes the following tensor network algorithms:
+frostspin includes the following tensor network algorithms:
 - simple update
 - CTMRG